dyozie/pivotal-hd-docs/content/getting-started/map-reduce-java/list-fivestar-reviewers-business-with-usernames.md

 * Level: Advanced

 ##Use case
-The goal of the tutorial is to find out list of all users who has rated a business as five star.
-The use cases is same as [List of Five star reviewers for a Business](list-fivestar-reviewers-business.html), except that we display usernames instead of userid's.

-The tutorial uses distributed cache provide by MapReduce to cache the files required for applications.
+The tutorial uses distributed cache provided by MapReduce to cache the files required for applications.
 The MapReduce Framework copies the files to the slave nodes before any task is executed.
 Using distributed cache is also called as Replication Join.
 The data set is cached and used in Mapper or Reducer.
 Generally this type if join is useful in smaller datasets and should not be used for large data sets.

 ##Pre-requisites